San Luis Valley: Economy

 Predominantly agricultural in nature, the area is also one of the poorest rural areas of Colorado, with a poverty rate estimated at between 20 and 25% in 2019.
 The San Luis Valley Regional Medical Center is the largest employer in the valley, with over 600 employees.

 Tourism has become a more important part of the economy in recent years, coupled with attempts to develop the area as a retirement destination.

 The arts are becoming an increasing force in expanding the economy of the San Luis Valley.

 Tourist attractions

+The San Luis Valley is home to the Great Sand Dunes National Park.
+The National Park is Open 24/7 year round.
+There are no timed entries or reservations to visit.
+The tallest dunes in North America are the centerpiece in a diverse landscape of grasslands, wetlands, forests, alpine lakes, and tundra.
+Stay on a moonless night to experience countless stars in this International Dark Sky Park.